cmtoner/retrosheet_2022/README.md

 ## Teams
 - *id*: Unique, 3-character code of the team.
 - *league_id*: League the team played in for that season.
-Null values indicate that the team was independent for that season.
+Null values indicate that the team was independent.
 - *location*: City where the team is located.
 For barnstorming or all-star teams, this value is the name of the team (example: "Bob Feller" for the Bob Feller All Stars, which was a barnstorming team in the 1940's)
 - *name*: Common name or mascot associated with the team.
 - *established_date*: Date when team was established.
 The original source data listed this as a year, so a default value of 4/1/xxxx is given.